Kaalotaibi37/chrome-dinosaur-game/README.md

 ### Running The Game
 After downloading the project, add the unziped folder to your local server document_root directory.
 Then create a database named gameserver and import gameserver.sql table.
 Finally, run the folder that contains the games file from your local host.

 **Note: You need to create a database and name it gameserver then import gameserver.sql to the database.
-Also, you need to create a folder called "game" and add the source code to it and place it in htdocs** <br><br>
+Also, after downloading the file for the source code, change the filename to game and add it to htdocs.** <br><br>
 Gameplay gif
 <div align="center">
   <img src="game.gif" alt="game_gif" width="600" height="400">